team-friendo/signalboost/README.md

 #### Install Ansible

-To deploy a signalboost instance, you will need to have installed:
+To deploy a Signalboost instance, you will need to have installed:

 * ansible
 * ansible-playbook